Hubs-Foundation/hubs-docs/docs/github-tutorial-1.md

 After each changes, add “commit message” and then click “commit changes”.

-The commit message is not compulsory, but it is good to add remarks/ notes on the changes for later-on references.
+The commit message should complete the sentence “If applied, this commit will ...”

 ## 6. Creating Pull Request

 ![Compare and Pull Request](img/github-6-1.png)
-Once ready, you can go to the forked repository and click on "Compare and Pull Request"
+Once ready, you can go to the forked repository and click on "Compare and Pull Request".
+Select the branch where you made changes as the source.

 ![Commiting changes](img/github-6-2.png)
 Similarly, adding an title and description so that the Repository's owner can get to know what those proposed commits are.